 Here is a look at some of the landlord disclosures required in Minnesota*.

-Outstanding inspection orders, condemnation orders, or declarations that the property is unfit.
-The landlord must disclose the existence of any such orders or declarations before the tenant signs a lease or pays a security deposit.
+Habituality.
+A landlord must disclose any outstanding inspection orders, condemnation orders or declarations that a property is unfit prior to a tenant signing a lease or paying a security deposit.
 (Minn.
 Stat.
 Ann. §504B.195)

 Nevada Landlord Disclosures